Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Callaway has seen the ball thrown his way eight times in the red zone this season, 13.3% of his team's 60 red zone pass attempts.

-- The Saints have called a pass in 50.8% of their plays from scrimmage this year while staying on the ground 49.2% of the time.
+- The Saints have thrown the ball in 50.8% of their plays from scrimmage this year while staying on the ground 49.2% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Falcons.